 Since the launch of the Nintendo Switch in 2017, no simulation baseball game has been released for the platform.
 And as a matter of fact, no simulation game that was licensed by Major League Baseball has been released on Nintendo platforms since 2012 with MLB 2K12.
-However, Nintendo users may not have to wait much longer for a simulation baseball game, as MLB The Show might actually be making its way to the Switch this year.
+So will Nintendo owners have to wait another year to have a chance at The Show?
+Unfortunately, it looks like the answer to that is yes.

 In December of 2019, Major League Baseball, along with the Major League Baseball Players Association, Sony, and Sony San Diego, announced a multi-year agreement to extend the partnership between the parties.
 The announcement noted that the agreement will allow the MLB The Show franchise to continue, but with one twist.
 In the same announcement, MLBPA and Sony stated in the joint release that the franchise will be brought to “console platforms beyond PlayStation platforms as early as 2021.”